Admissions and Transfer Center

 International students who carry B1/B2, F, or J visas must complete their files by the published International student deadline for the term in which the student is applying in order to ensure proper processing of the I-20 form or DS-2019.

 All transcripts and other documents submitted in support of a student’s application for admission become the property of the University.
-The Admissions Review and Processing Office will retain these credentials for a period of one year from the time of initial application.
+The Admissions Operations Office will retain these credentials for a period of one year from the time of initial application.
 At the close of this period, all such documents submitted by applicants who do not enroll at Northeastern will be destroyed.

-The discovery of omitted previous post-secondary attendance may be cause for the student's admission to be rescinded and, if a current student, for the student to be dismissed from the University.
+The discovery of omitted previous post-secondary attendance may be cause for the student's admission to be rescinded and, if a current student, for the student to considered for dismissal from the University.
 An administrative hold will be put on the student’s record blocking further registration.
 Petitions to reenter will be reviewed by the Admissions Appeal Committee.

 Applicants must be in good disciplinary standing at schools previously attended.
 Applicants who are not in good disciplinary standing will be reviewed on a case-by-case basis.